-Homemade kettle corn is popped and ready to eat in under 10 minutes which makes this the quickest and easiest way to everyone’s favorite sweet and salty snack!
+Easy homemade kettle corn contains only 4 ingredients and is ready to eat in under 10 minutes!
+This stovetop popcorn treat is so simple to make at home and is the quickest way to enjoy everyone’s favorite sweet and salty snack.

 How to Make Kettle Corn

-- Heat: Start by heating the oil in a large pot (this recipe makes about 12-14 cups of popcorn).
+- Heat: Start by heating the oil in a large pot.
 Add 3 kernels of popcorn and wait for them to pop before adding the remaining kernels in an even layer.

 - Season: Immediately remove the pot from the heat and count to 15 seconds out loud (trust me!).
 Then, sprinkle the kernels with salt and sugar.
 You want to make sure your oil is hot and ready to pop the popcorn before you even think about adding the sugar.
 If you add the sugar too soon before the oil gets hot, it’ll have more of a chance to burn.

 - This will not work with microwave popcorn!
-Use popcorn kernels meant for the stovetop.
+For best kettle corn results, use popcorn kernels meant for the stovetop.

 - A great way to avoid any burnt popcorn is to turn off the heat even before you notice a few seconds in between pops.
 Once most of your popcorn has popped, turn off the heat but leave the pot where it is.
 Then, once you notice a few seconds in between each one, remove it from the heat completely.